 The EyeSight system is still optional on the Premium trim level (in a $1,395 package that also includes blind spot protection, rear cross-traffic alert and steering-responsive foglights) and Sport cars equipped with the CVT (in a $2,945 package that includes the Eyesight tech plus a moonroof and premium Harmon Kardon audio).

 The 2019 Premium trim level sedan with a standard CVT will start at $22,480 with destination, an increase of $325.
-It gets an updated Subaru Starlink standard multimedia system featuring a 6.5-inch touchscreen with smartphone integration and satellite radio capability as well as availability of the latest Starlink safety and security services.
+It gets an updated Subaru Starlink standard multimedia system featuring a 6.5-inch touchscreen with smartphone integration (Apple CarPlay and Android Auto) and satellite radio capability as well as availability of the latest Starlink safety and security services.
 It also gets new-style alloy wheels, dual rear USB ports and heated front seats.

 The 2019 Subaru Impreza will be at dealers this summer.

 Cars.com's Editorial department is your source for automotive news and reviews.
 In line with Cars.com's long-standing ethics policy, editors and reviewers don't accept gifts or free trips from automakers.
 The Editorial department is independent of Cars.com's advertising, sales and sponsored content departments.